 There are three internal "one-shot" times that are programmed by external application resistors: minimum on time, enable delay time and minimum enable time.
-These are all part of the isolated flyback control technique, and their functions have been previously outlined in the Operation section.
-Figure 3 shows nominal observed time versus external resistor value for these functions.
+These are all part of the isolated flyback control technique, and their functions have been previously outlined in the Theory of Operation section.
+Figures 3 shows nominal observed time versus external resistor value for these functions.